whitneylosinski/Eat.Sleep.Data/README.md

 Because the Airbnb website no longer allows users to apply for access to their API for collecing data, the team researched several other potential data sources for the project and found that the following sites offer the data the team needs for this project.

 1. Inside Airbnb: http://insideairbnb.com/get-the-data.html </br>
-   Includes over 7,000 Airbnb listings for 2019 in the Nashville, TN area with more than [est. number of columns] features for each listing.
-The dataset includes features such as listing type, location, neighborhood, number of bedrooms, maximum occupency, amenities, availability, host response time, reviews, etc.  More current listings, as recent as 2021, are available as well but the team has decided to use 2019 data, as it has not been impacted by travel trends due to COVID-19.
+   Includes over 7,000 Airbnb listings for 2019 in the Nashville, TN area with more 74 features for each listing.
+The dataset includes variables such as listing type, location, neighborhood, number of bedrooms, maximum occupency, amenities, availability, host response time, and reviews.
+More current listings, as recent as 2021, are available as well but the team has decided to use 2019 data, as it has not been impacted by travel trends due to COVID-19.

 2. Tourism trends: